na-na-hi/renget/archive/3gw8v.md

 A: I can only speculate about the motivation.
 We know at least one group that coordinates on Discord to spam those threads.
 It's believed these are useful idiots working for someone else.

 Q: The filter removes more than that, isn't it?
-A: Yes, but you can just leave the last line away if
+A: Yes, but you can just leave the last line, or remove what you want to see.

 Q: Why aren't Janitors fixing the problem?
 A: It's likely they are part of the problem, that they are gender confused themselves.